Why sketching is so important for a designer ?

-- An online platform that connect designers to the brands through Design competition.
+- An online platform that connects designers to the brands through a Design competition.

-- Beside that MESH01 offer product testing service to brands such as Adidas, Burton, Nike, Under Armour…
+- Besides that MESH01 offers product testing service to brands such as Adidas, Burton, Nike, Under Armour…

 Nick, sharing about the Design competition:

-- The way we do our projects – we do multiple round of design selection – In the first round of design, what we are looking from designers is the rough ideas.
-We are interested in the ideas not that the designer spend a lot of time in work.
+- The way we do our projects – we do multiple rounds of design selection – In the first round of design, what we are looking from designers is the rough ideas.
+We are interested in the idea not that the designer spends a lot of time at work.

 - So the quickest way to get your ideas out is sketching.
-The designer who has a strong sketching skills who can put there ideas down the quickest has obviously an advantage.
+The designer who has a strong sketching skill who can put their ideas down the quickest has obviously an advantage.

-- Because they can submit multiple ideas – compared to people who rely on computer – that takes a lot more time.
+- Because they can submit multiple ideas – compared to people who rely on computers – that takes a lot more time.

 - Anything that can facilitate speed is a good thing.